google/comprehensive-rust/src/bare-metal/aps/entry-point.md

   GiB of address space for devices, the next 1 GiB for DRAM, and another 1 GiB higher up for more devices.
 This matches the memory layout that QEMU uses.
 * We also set up the exception vector (`vbar_el1`), which we'll see more about later.
+* All examples this afternoon assume we will be running at exception level 1 (EL1).
+If you need to run at a different exception level you'll need to modify `entry.S` accordingly.

 </details>